innate2adaptive/Decombinator-Tools/README.md

 ```
 <h2 id="job-scripts">Job Scripts</h2>

 The Job Scripts directory contains an example job script for running the [Decombinator Test Data](https://github.com/innate2adaptive/Decombinator-Test-Data) compatible with the University College London cluster setup.
-Some modification may be required for other setups.
+Some modifications may be required for other setups.

 * You will need to install Decombinator-Tools in your local space on the cluster.
 After logging in, run the command:
     ```